 If you are covered by a separate policy, please complete the Health Insurance Waiver in the Financials section of your PeopleSoft account.
 (Instructions here.)
 This waiver process must be completed at the start of every academic year.

 PART 1 DEADLINE: AUGUST 27

 PART 2 DEADLINE: OCTOBER 21

 As part of our comprehensive prevention efforts, all incoming undergraduates must participate in AlcoholEdu, an online alcohol education program.
 Whether a student drinks or not, AlcoholEdu will empower them to make well-informed decisions about alcohol and help your student better cope with the drinking behavior of their peers.
 There are two parts to AlcoholEdu.
 Part 1 of the program needs to be completed prior to arriving to campus.
 Part 2 opens up to students 45 days after taking Part 1 Students will receive information about AlcoholEdu during Orientation and in a follow-up e-mail.

 Visit our AlcoholEdu website for more information.

-Our health promotion team engages the campus community in creating a culture of health at UConn.
-We provide educational programs and resources on priority student health topics such as stress management, alcohol and other drugs, sleep, and sexual health; as well as bring together students, staff and faculty to co-create a healthy campus through our Wellness Coalition.
+Our Health Promotion team engages the campus community in creating a culture of health and wellness at UConn.
+We provide education, programs, and resources on priority student health topics such as stress management, alcohol and other drugs, sleep, and sexual health; as well as bring together students, staff and faculty to co-create a healthy campus through our Wellness Coalition.